microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/03-BuildPipeline.md

     3. Azure CLI task to get Azure ML Workspace connection – Workspace.py is the file used in the Inline Script
+       -**Note:** If you see issues with version 2.0 of Azure CLI, use version 1.0

     4. Azure CLI task to acquire time series transactions data – AcquireData.py is the file used in the Inline Script